Dynamoid/dynamoid/doc/backoff_strategies.md

 ```

-You can just specify strategy without any arguments to use default
+You can specify the strategy without any arguments to use default
 presets:

 ```ruby